Toloka/docs/en/guide/concepts/restore-task-overlap.md

     This option is available only for skills on control tasks.
 To use it, fill in the **Recent control task responses to use** field in pool quality control rules.

+{% endcut %}

-#### Can I use a skill beyond a particular pool or project and apply it to other projects as well?
+{% cut "Can I use a skill beyond a particular pool or project and apply it to other projects as well?" %}

 Yes, of course — you can use the same skill for different projects.
 But most often, a skill is intended for a specific project.
 If the Toloker completes a certain task well, this doesn't mean that they will complete other ones successfully.
 Another disadvantage is that if you filter by skills that were set long ago, you will artificially limit the number of available Tolokers.

+{% endcut %}

-#### What output format do I use for the review results to filter out mismatching users based on the "Majority vote"?
+{% cut "What output format do I use for the review results to filter out mismatching users based on the "Majority vote"?" %}

 To perform actions with users (assign a skill or ban them) based on the majority vote, add a relevant [rule](mvote.md) to the pool.

 Don't forget to enable **Keep task order** in the pool parameters.
 Majority vote is used in the projects with preset options (radio buttons or checkboxes).
 This rule won't apply to the text entry or file upload fields.

+{% endcut %}

-#### How do I classify users as good Tolokers and poor Tolokers as they complete tasks and ban the poor Tolokers?
+{% cut "How do I classify users as good Tolokers and poor Tolokers as they complete tasks and ban the poor Tolokers?" %}

 You can create a task pool for all your Tolokers and create Toloker skills in it.
 In this case, you can open your tasks only to the Tolokers with the necessary skills.

+{% endcut %}

 {% include [contact-support](../_includes/contact-support-help.md) %}